Barry George: Life after Dando acquittal

+In 2010 George moved to Ireland to be closer to his sister.
+Both he and his sister were interviewed for the 2023 Netflix documentary series Who Killed Jill Dando?

 George has won damages from tabloid newspapers over various allegations published about him, at least twice pursuing these libel claims to the High Court.
 In December 2009, following mediation, he accepted an undisclosed amount from Rupert Murdoch's News Group Newspapers over articles published in The Sun and the News of the World.
 In May 2010 Mirror Group Newspapers settled with George after claims, unrelated to the Dando murder, that he had developed an obsession with singer Cheryl and newsreader Kay Burley.

 In April 2010 it emerged that the Ministry of Justice had denied a claim of £1.4 million compensation made by George in respect of his wrongful imprisonment for Jill Dando's murder.
-The decision was made by Jack Straw, the Justice Secretary and in August 2010 the High Court ruled that George is entitled to a judicial review of the matter.
+The decision was made by Jack Straw, the Justice Secretary and in August 2010 the High Court ruled that George was entitled to a judicial review of the matter.

 On 11 May 2011, the Supreme Court defined "miscarriage of justice" as evidence "so undermined that no conviction could possibly be based upon it".
 This decision cleared the way for George's solicitor, Nicholas Baird, to request that the Justice Secretary Ken Clarke "consider afresh" George's claim for compensation, applying the new test set out by the Court.
 The claim was heard in the High Court but in their summing up, judges Lord Justice Beatson and Mr Justice Irwin said: "There was indeed a case upon which a reasonable jury properly directed could have convicted the claimant of murder" and on the strength of this, denied George compensation for wrongful incarceration.

+In September 2025, George was charged with one count of rape and two counts of indecent assault relating to allegations from 1987 involving a 14-year-old girl in west London.
+He is due to appear at Westminster Magistrates’ Court on 29 October 2025.